Regional Surface Water Supply Project

 • Potential to provide treated surface water supply to disadvantaged communities and other regional partners

-• Decrease in hardness and mineral content in both delivered drinking water and in wastewater effluent discharges
+• Decrease in hardness and mineral content in both delivered drinking water and in wastewater effluent discharge

 As a partner in the Regional Surface Water Supply Project, the City of Ceres is leading the integration of the new surface water supply into its existing water distribution system.
 To learn more, please visit their website at www.ci.ceres.ca.us/1774/Surface-Water-Integration-Project